Peaked cap: United Kingdom

 Peaked caps are used by a number of civilian services in the United Kingdom.
 His Majesty's Prison Service and British ambulance services do not currently issue peaked caps to be worn on duty, although they formerly did so.
 However, peaked caps are still worn with formal uniform on ceremonial occasions.

 Police

 Basic headgear for male police officers in the UK is a peaked cap.
-This includes a cap badge and generally has a black and white diced band (called Sillitoe tartan) around the hat.
+This includes a cap badge and generally has a black and white diced band (called Sillitoe tartan) around the cap.
 Caps worn by traffic police officers have white crowns or covers.
+Female officers in the Police Service of Northern Ireland also wear a peaked cap of a different shape; the same pattern was also worn by female officers of the Royal Ulster Constabulary and formerly by female officers of some other British police forces.

 Caps are also part of the uniforms of male police community support officers (PCSOs), who wear a plain light blue band.

 Ministry of Defence Guard Service

 The Ministry of Defence Guard Service currently issues a peaked cap that is a dark shade of navy blue with a leather chin strap and MGS cap badge on the front to all of its male officers.
 Female officers are issued with a peaked cap of a different shape similar to that of female soldiers.
 Dog section officers traditionally wear a beret.

 The cap badge consists of the Ministry of Defence emblem in the centre backed by silver with a navy blue border encircling the emblem that contains text that reads 'Ministry of Defence Guard Service', all below a crown.